One of the most confusing topics when it comes to Medicare is what’s the difference between an HMO and PPO health care plan.

 HMO stands for Health Maintenance Organization.
 An HMO plan is an insurance option that uses in-network providers to maintain your health.
 They focus on preventative care and visits to find and resolve health issues early on.
 You must have an in-network PCP and use in-network specialists.
 The only coverage out of network would be in emergency situations.

 Medicare HMO Plans typically have low to zero monthly premiums.
-You’ll pay co-pays, coinsurance, and deductible when you use the plan.
-All Plans have different terms so you’ll want to make sure you check your summary of benefits to see what costs and benefits are involved.
+You’ll pay co-pays, coinsurance, and deductibles when you use the plan.
+All Plans have different terms, so you’ll want to check your summary of benefits to see what costs and benefits are involved.

 HMO Plans will require you to choose a primary care doctor.
 This doctor is your starting point for all services.
-Your primary care provider will keep an eye on all aspects of your healthcare.
+Your primary care provider will monitor all aspects of your healthcare.

 They’ll monitor your prescriptions and labs.
 If you need to see a specialist, they will provide a referral and send approvals to the healthcare company to get it approved.
 Think of your PCP as your health care concierge.